iokinpardo/InteractiveAvatarNextJSDemo/README.md

 - **Usage example:** Click the **Stop** button in the top-right corner of the video canvas to terminate the active expert.
 - **Dependencies / breaking changes:** No breaking changes; the control simply invokes the existing `stopAvatar` hook.

-### Webhook transcript streaming
+### Webhook overlay messages

-- **Feature name:** Webhook transcript streaming into the conversation history.
+- **Feature name:** Webhook overlay messages beside the video feed.
-- **Purpose / What it does:** Listens to `/api/webhook/stream` via Server-Sent Events (SSE) inside the `StreamingAvatarProvider` and injects any webhook-delivered messages into the on-screen transcript, labeled with their `botId` when supplied.
+- **Purpose / What it does:** Listens to `/api/webhook/stream` via Server-Sent Events (SSE) inside the `StreamingAvatarProvider`, tracks the most recent payload, and surfaces it in the video overlay so operators see the latest `message` and `botId` without expanding the transcript.
 - **Usage example:**

   ```bash